top of page

 Dr Iobi is a Banaban who grew up in Rabi, Fiji.
 He is now mainly based in Tarawa, Kiribati.

-Iobi attended medical school in Fiji and has undertaken specialty training in infectious and tropical diseases at the London School of Hygiene & Tropical Medicine & Hygiene, University of London; Research Institute of Tuberculosis, in Tokyo; the University of Edinburgh in Scotland.
+Iobi attended medical school in Fiji and has undertaken specialty training in infectious and tropical diseases at the London School of Hygiene & Tropical Medicine & Hygiene, University of London; Research Institute of Tuberculosis, in Tokyo; University of Edinburgh in Scotland.
 He has worked in the Cook Islands, Fiji and Kiribati.

-Iobi’s work experience straddles both public health service delivery as a practitioner and health educator of the disease control programme, as well as research, policy and planning.
+Iobi’s work experience straddles both public health service delivery as a practitioner and health educator of disease control programme, as well as research, policy and planning.
 Iobi understands health financing, curriculum development, workforce planning, programme management, proposal development and nursing needs.
 Iobi is aware and concerned about the impact of climate change on infectious diseases.

-Iobi’s experience in Pacific health systems is combined with negotiation skills, international relations experience to establish and manage partnerships, public speaking and presentation skills, combined with a strong cultural and traditional understanding of the norms in most Pacific countries, which means he is skillful at getting results and making a difference.
+Iobi’s experience in Pacific health systems is combined with negotiation skills, international relations experience to establish and manage partnerships, public speaking and presentation skills, combined with a strong cultural and traditional understanding of the norms in most Pacific countries, means he is skilful at getting results and making a difference.

 bottom of page